cjneely10/BioMetaDB/README.md

             # Files from /path/to/data/directory/
     migrations/
 </code></pre>
-- Possible exceptions:
-    - AssertionError: The prefix provided for the working directory already exists

 At this point, the project is available to use in scripts in the manner mentioned in the **About** section.